Local Alternatives

 Manchester

-How can we learn to sense and change the fabric of urban soundscapes as a collective listening body?
+How can we learn to sense and create urban soundscapes as a more-than-human listening body?

 Manchester